 This image shows thoracic aortic aneurysm repair.
 The surgeon has removed a portion of the aorta and replaced it with a graft.

 Certain aneurysms are associated with other heart diseases, such as aortic valve disease or coronary artery disease.
-Repair of the aneurysm is sometimes combined with valve or coronary artery surgery.
+Depending on your condition, the doctor may combine your aortic surgery with other procedures, including aortic valve replacement or coronary artery bypass grafting.

-Some patients will be eligible for a less invasive surgery known as thoracic endovascular aortic repair (TEVAR), where smaller incisions are made and the graft is placed using a catheter.
+Some patients will be eligible for a less invasive surgery known as thoracic endovascular aortic repair (TEVAR).
+During TEVAR, the surgeon makes smaller incisions and places a stent-graft using a catheter.

 Where is Aortic Aneurysm Repair Performed?

 Our cardiothoracic surgeons perform aortic aneurysm surgeries in the cardiovascular operating room (also called the CV OR).
 During the operation, anesthesiology and an extensive OR team support the surgeon.

 If you have questions please call us: (801) 507-4223 or

 Learn More About Our Center for Aortic Disease